jonhadfield/soba/README.md

 ## scheduling backups

 Backups can be scheduled to run by setting an additional environment variable: `GIT_BACKUP_INTERVAL`.
-The value is the can be specified in hours (default) or minutes.
+The value can be specified in hours (default) or minutes.
 For example, this will run the backup daily:

 ```bash
 export GIT_BACKUP_INTERVAL=24h